awesome231/Roblox-Accessory-Sniper/README.md

 make sure you have the discord_webhook dependency (open command prompt, then type in the command: pip install discord_webhook)

-If you are getting 429 too many requests, your cookie is invalid your cookie isnt going to last forever, to maximise duration grab an alt accounts cookie, then log out and leave it be.
+If you are getting 429 too many requests, your cookie is invalid your cookie isnt going to last forever, to maximize duration grab an alt accounts cookie, then log out and leave it be.

 THIS DOESN'T WORK WITH BUNDLES ONLY ACCESSORIES